Automations

 Publishing

-When you have completed your workflow, select Publish Workflow to make it live on your account.
-If an existing workflow is already published in that workflow phase, it will be unpublished in favor of the new one.
-Published workflows cannot be edited.
+When you have completed your workflow, select Publish Workflow to make it live.
+If an existing workflow is already published in that phase, it will be unpublished in favor of the new one.
+Published workflows cannot be edited, but you can exit the workflow builder at any time to save an unpublished draft.

-Once a workflow is published, both new and existing Privacy Requests that hit this workflow phase will be processed against it.
+Once a workflow is published, both new and existing Privacy Requests that enter this workflow phase will be processed against it.

 Request Processing